SmartBoty/Minescript/javapy/README.md

 Import it to replace the already existing `type()` function.
 It behaves exactly how it does in pyjinn, returning the java side class of the object.
 Works exactly like the builtin for any other object

 ### `FixedReturnFunction(obj:JavaObject)`
-Returns a lambda style function, that has a fixed return value.
+Returns a lambda style function, that has a fixed return value (equal to `lambda *_: obj`).
 Can be used as an arg in java method calls

 # Example usages: